Shelley Collins, flutist

 Two of my former high school students, Sayre Weast & Erin Oakes, after a DSU Honor Band concert.

-In addition to teaching college flute students at Delta State University, I also enjoy teaching private students of all ages and abilities.I have a limited number of openings and am always interested in meeting dedicated, hardworking, and enthusiastic students.
-If you are interested in learning more about private instruction, please browse this page and my Studio Policies and then give me a call.
+In addition to teaching college flute students at Delta State University, I also enjoy teaching private students of all ages and abilities.
+I'm always interested in teaching dedicated, hardworking, and enthusiastic students.

 • My teaching style is positive and encouraging -- I give very specific and honest feedback.
 My goal is that students will eventually gain the skills needed to become independent musicians, no matter what their career paths may be.